 - Applications Deadline: October 5, 2018

-- Course Level: Scholarships are available to pursue Doctoral and MSc programmes.
+- Course Level: The studentships are available to pursue Doctoral and MSc programmes.

-- Study Subject: Scholarships are awarded in plant breeding and seed biotechnology.
+- Study Subject: The studentships are awarded in plant breeding and seed biotechnology.

-- Scholarship Award: The scholarship includes subsistence and settling-in allowances, participation costs, and contribution to research costs, insurance and travel in line with Agreement with EACEA.
+- Scholarship Award: The award includes subsistence and settling-in allowances, participation costs, and contribution to research costs, insurance and travel in line with Agreement with EACEA.
 It will cover:

 - Roundtrip flight ticket and visa costs (using a preferred travel agent and calculated against direct linear distance);